eiharun/microFlipper/README.md

 STM32 Nucleo F747ZI was chosen as the development board for this project due to its high processing power, extensive peripheral support.

-128x64 1.3" I2C OLED Display was selected for its compact size, low power consumption, and simplicity of interfacing.
+128x64 2.4" OLED Display was selected for its larger size, making it easier to display information and interact with the device.
+It also supports both I2C and SPI communication protocols, providing flexibility in interfacing with the microcontroller.

-> - May consider a SPI display for faster refresh rates if it becomes an issue

 ## Design Misc